Official advice for New Zealanders living and travelling overseas

 Civil Unrest

 Timor-Leste is generally stable, but there are ongoing security risks.
 Disturbances could occur with little warning and escalate quickly.
-This includes fighting between gangs in certain areas of Dili and Baucau and during political events.
+This includes fighting between martial arts gangs in certain areas of Dili and Baucau and during political events.

 Piracy